dannywillems/dannywillems.github.io/index.md

 <div class="publications">
   <div class="publication-item">
     <p class="publication-title">
-      Octez: an OCaml implementation of the Tezos protocol
+      Octez: an OCaml implementation of the Tezos protocol (Dec 2019 - Present)
     </p>
     <p class="publication-description">
     Tezos is a blockchain that offers both consensus and meta-consensus, by which we